scottmckendry/sunsetr/README.md

 night_gamma = 90.0       # Gamma percentage for night (0-200%)
 day_gamma = 100.0        # Gamma percentage for day (0-200%)
 start_hyprsunset = false # Whether to start hyprsunset automatically
-                         # Set true if you're not using hyprsunset.service
+                         # Set true if you want sunsetr to start the hyprsunset process
 ```

 ## Installation